nishan7/nishan7/README.md

 <!-- - 👯 I’m looking to collaborate on any Machine Learning or Data Science projects.  -->
-- 🔭 I’m currently pursuring my Master's at San Jose State Univeristy.
+- 🔭 I’m currently pursuring my Master's at San Jose State University.
 - 🌱 I’m currently improving my skill in Software Development & Machine Learning.
 - 🤔 I’m always looking forward to learn new things.
 - 💬 Ask me about python, java and in general software development